HTML Image Maps

 Image Map Example

 OK, compared to our previous lessons, this code is looking quite complex.
-However, once you really study it, it is not that complex.
-All we are doing, is specifying an image, then we are creating a map with coordinates.
+However, once you study it, it is not that complex.
+All we are doing, is adding an image, then we are creating a map with coordinates.
 The hardest part is getting all the coordinates right.